MylesJMoore/ChestnutHill/infra/terraform/Chestnut Hill Infrastructure Changelog Document.md

 Decided not to build/push images since local machine lacks Hyper-V/WSL for Docker Portfolio value is in scaffolding + manifests, not running infra Helm and Dockerfile prove readiness to containerize

+---

+## Date: 2025-09-02

+### Change: Added automated security workflows to GitHub repository.

+- Enabled Dependabot to automatically scan for dependency updates (Composer, NPM, and GitHub Actions).

+- Configured CodeQL for static analysis of PHP and JavaScript code to catch vulnerabilities.

+- Added optional Trivy job to scan Dockerfiles and container dependencies for CVEs.

+- All workflows run on GitHub Actions → $0 cost to AWS or infrastructure.

+### What is the value here?

+- Demonstrates real-world DevSecOps integration, proactive security hygiene, and automated remediation pipeline.